01011010101/OW2-Superbots/README.md

 - Ultimate: Warthog: Stun any bot damaged by your ultimate.
 - Heavy Armor: 75% Armor.
   ##### Tip:
-  If Junkrat is on your team you will earn him money for his Chaos Roulette with every kill and when you use Hook Combo.
+  If Junkrat is on your team, every time you use Hook Combo or get a kill you'll earn him money he can use in Chaos Roulette.

 #### Sigma
 - Kinetic Attraction: Using Kinetic Grasp pulls enemies towards you and knocks them into the ground at the end.
 (Created by Scourge)